hzi-bifo/AMR_benchmarking/data/README.md

         ###  Address duplicate datasets arising from antibiotic alias issues
         if species=='Streptococcus pneumoniae':
-            ## these two (cotrimoxazole and trimethoprim/sulfamethoxazole) were not merged as we realized this too late,
+            ## these two (cotrimoxazole and trimethoprim/sulfamethoxazole) were not merged
-            ## and either were equipped with enough data samples. so we simply remove one overlapping data set
+            ## and either were equipped with enough data samples. so we simply remove one of them
             select_antibiotic_final.remove('cotrimoxazole') #Mar,2022. as 'cotrimoxazole' ='trimethoprim/sulfamethoxazole'
             select_antibiotic_final.remove('beta-lactam') #April,2022. as beta-lactam class includes multiple antibiotics.